-March 31, 2022 December 31, 2021
+September 30, 2022 December 31, 2021

 Expected annual dividend yield - % - %

-Expected volatility 71.70 % 69.50 %
+Expected volatility 94.2 % 69.5 %

-Risk-free rate of return 2.42 % 1.14 %
+Risk-free rate of return 4.16 % 1.14 %

-Expected option term (years) 3.97 4.22
+Expected option term (years) 3.5 4.22

 The expected term of the warrants granted are determined based on the duration of time the warrants are expected to be outstanding.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.
-The expected volatility was based on the Company's capital structure and volatility of similar entities referred to as guideline companies.
-In determining similar entities, the Company considered industry, stage of life cycle, size and financial leverage.
+The expected volatility was based on the implied volatility calculated for the Company's public warrants, which have similar characteristics to the private warrants.
 The dividend yield on the Company's warrants is assumed to be zero as the Company has not historically paid dividends.
 The fair value of the underlying Company shares was determined using the Black-Scholes calculation.

-The aggregate values of the private warrants were \$ 0.7 million and \$0.9 million on March 31, 2022 and December 31, 2021, respectively.
+The aggregate values of the private warrants were \$ 0.9 million and \$0.9 million on September 30, 2022 and December 31, 2021, respectively.